biol4559-uva/CompEvoBio_modules/Module_1/GitHub_instructions.md

 </p>

 3. Once your repository is created, click on it.
 Then click on "Manage Access".
 You might be asked for your GitHub password again.
-Click "Add People" and type in Alan's id ("alanbergland") and Connor's id ("connor122721").
+Click "Add People" and type in Alan's id ("alanbergland") and Andrew's id ("andrewmcroitoru").
 Give us "Write" privileges.

 4. Next you will need to set up an `ssh-key`.
 This is a way that GitHub can verify your identity when you are pushing and pulling scripts.
 You will be setting up your `ssh-key` on Rivanna, although you might also want to set it up on your own computer.
 Follow the steps listed [here](https://jdblischak.github.io/2014-09-18-chicago/novice/git/05-sshkeys.html).
 You will be using OpenOnDemand's shell access to complete these steps:
 <p align="center">